 This article has been republished with permission from the author.
 You can view the original here

-There is no scale we can use to measure 2020 – it’s been exceptional for the wrong and right reasons – and, for many of us, looking at it in the rear-view mirror will be the best part about the year.
+There is no scale we can use to measure 2020 – it’s been exceptional for the wrong and right reasons – and, for many of us, looking at it in the rearview mirror will be the best part about the year.
 But, if 2020 has taught us only one thing in the legal industry, it’s that we now know we can do law differently and, we have a real opportunity to build back better.
 Our challenge, as we reflect on 2020, is to move on quickly from the endless debate about whether we can change and, instead, to focus our energies and resources on making it happen.
 That’s our opportunity, change – we can embrace it or lose it but, we can no longer ignore it…well, we can, but we probably won’t like what comes next!
 And, here’s the kicker in all of this, as an industry we’ve devoted a lot of time over the last 5-10 years enumerating the shortcomings of or raising concerns about ALSPs, but, during the pandemic, didn’t most legal practices emulate their business and service/product delivery models?

-Here’s my top 10 “change” trends from 2020 – these are the ones that signalled a reshaping (if not reinvention) of the business and practice of law.
+Here’s my top 10 “change” trends from 2020 – these are the ones that signaled a reshaping (if not reinvention) of the business and practice of law.
 Many evolved from pre-existing, solid foundations in our industry but also, and importantly, from other industries too.
 They were significant and, taken together, provide a framework for sustained change…

 The legal industry is capable of rapid, global change: